PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 import.
 Rerun the raw post-lowering inventory before selecting the next family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

 The next mechanical split is complete.
+The 134-line strict NHWC→NCHW-Transpose→Gather→NCHW→NHWC-Transpose axis-remap rewrite moved unchanged into `passes/layout_transpose.py`.
+Axis remapping, `batchDims=0`, final-output retargeting, shape/quantization metadata, and preservation of a shared pre-Transpose are unchanged.
+The old/new function ASTs are identical, all eight production call sites remain in place through a thin wrapper, and the layout-Transpose ownership contract includes the implementation.
+A missing `_set_operator_outputs` module import was detected by the focused tests and fixed before any checkpoint commit.

+Sequential verification completed with:

+- `2 passed` for strict optimization and shared-pre-Transpose preservation;
+- `1 passed` for the expanded family ownership contract;
+- `1112 passed, 5 deselected, 2 warnings in 146.92s` for the full direct suite.

+No algorithm, call order, artifact, dependency, or TensorFlow boundary changed.
+The next checkpoint should migrate graph lookup and all mutation to the shared differential index, add an exact transactional runner, and replace all eight raw production calls.
+Do not create a pull request; commit and push only at a coherent checkpoint.

+The next mechanical split is complete.
 The 193-line fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
 Its NHWC singleton-spatial, batch/channel,